The Farmington River Trail

 Under state law, motorists must yield to all pedestrians on a marked crosswalk.

 Pedestrians waiting to cross a road: make your intention to cross clear but never assume that a motorist is going to stop.
 Never step in front of an oncoming vehicle, especially larger trucks that may have difficulty stopping in time.

 If you are on a bicycle and want traffic to stop for you on a crosswalk, you must dismount your bike and walk it across the crosswalk.
 As long as you are mounted on your bicycle and in a public roadway, you are no different than a motorists and must obey the traffic laws.

 Connecticut Greenways License Plates

 You've seen the "Save the Sound" license plates, now Connecticut offers "Greenways" plates.
-Off the shelf plates cost $50, transfer of existing plate numbers cost $70 and new vanity plates are $135.
 Proceeds go towards funding greenway projects throughout Connecticut.
 Your contribution may even be tax deductible.
-For more information click on the following image.